-In July 2021, amendments to the Criminal Code and Criminal Procedure Code were adopted criminalising swearing.120 The sanctions for this action included a fine from 100,000 to 500,000 AMD (196-983 EUR), with more fines and up to two months detention in case of aggravating circumstances.
+In July 2021, amendments to the Criminal Code and Criminal Procedure Code were adopted criminalising swearing.
+The sanctions for this action included a fine from 100,000 to 500,000 AMD (196-983 EUR), with more fines and up to two months detention in case of aggravating circumstances.
 Another initiative by the government aimed to protect public servants from defamation and insult (with charges including up to two years imprisonment) was published for discussion in February 2021.
-It was criticised by media organisations.121
+It was criticised by media organisations.
+124

 Hate speech is not defined by Armenian legislation.
-In 2020, amendments to the Criminal Code criminalized public calls to and public justification or preaching violence, with sanctions varying from a fine up to three-years' imprisonment in cases where the misconduct was committed by a group of persons with prior agreement or by an official.122
+In 2020, amendments to the Criminal Code criminalized public calls to and public justification or preaching violence, with sanctions varying from a fine up to three-years' imprisonment in cases where the misconduct was committed by a group of persons with prior agreement or by an official.125

-CSOs and experts mentioned the urgent necessity of tackling the issues of hate speech, disinformation, and fake news.123 However, they noted that the measures taken should not be discretionary as the charges initiated for libel and insult seem to be primarily aimed at protecting officials.
+CSOs and experts mentioned the urgent necessity of tackling the issues of hate speech, disinformation, and fake news.
+126 However, they noted that the measures taken should not be discretionary as the charges initiated for libel and insult seem to be primarily aimed at protecting officials.
 In addition, experts mentioned that instead of restrictions and punishment, these measures should rather focus on education, addressing available informational gaps, and using tools and practices that have been approbated and recognised internationally.

-- That parliament stops making fragmentary amendments to media regulations that contradict international standards and instead applies a more conceptual approach to media legislation reforms. - That the state develops mechanisms to address hate speech and disinformation with respect to international standards, particularly through focusing on the promotion of media literacy and ethical standards and enlarging the scope of verified and trusted information provided by the government. - That law enforcement bodies should cease issuing and dismiss any charges and disproportionate sanctions for expression of 'critical opinions' by media and CSO representatives.
+- That parliament stops making fragmentary amendments to media regulations that contradict international standards and instead applies a more conceptual approach to media legislation reforms. - That the state develops mechanisms to address hate speech and disinformation with respect to international standards, particularly through focusing on the promotion of media literacy and ethical standards and

-122 RA Criminal Code, 18.04.2003, Article 226.2.
-123 Expert interviews and focus-group discussions, October 2021.
+126 Expert interviews and focus-group discussions, October 2021.